 A University of New Hampshire graduate, Christie began his career in Maine as the summer intern in 1968 at the Sanford Tribune.
-He lives in Hallowell with his wife, Naomi Schalit.
+He lives in Gloucester, Massachusetts, with his wife, Naomi Schalit.

 Contact John: firstname.lastname@example.org

 Naomi Schalit is co-founder of the Maine Center for Public Interest Reporting, which operates Pine Tree Watch, and former publisher and senior reporter.
-A graduate of Princeton University with a degree in religion and Near Eastern studies, Schalit attended the Graduate School of Journalism at University of California, Berkeley and began her career at the San Jose Mercury News.
+A graduate of Princeton University with a degree in religion and Near Eastern studies, Schalit attended the Graduate School of Journalism at University of California, Berkeley and began her career at The Mercury News in San Jose.
 In the last two decades, she has written for magazines and newspapers around the country, worked as a columnist for the Maine Times and for five years was a reporter and producer at Maine Public Radio.
 While at MPR, her reports were also featured on National Public Radio, Public Radio International and the CBC.
-Schalit won many awards for her radio reporting, including one from Public Radio News Directors, Inc., or PRNDI, for her expose of an historic state conservation deal gone bad.
+Schalit won many awards for her radio reporting, including one from Public Radio News Directors, Inc. for her expose of an historic state conservation deal gone bad.

 In between all the reporting, writing and producing, she also took temporary leaves from journalism in 1993 to run her own floorcloth manufacturing studio and almost a decade later, to serve for three years as executive director of a statewide non-profit conservation group.

-Schalit’s stories for the Center have twice won the “Publick Occurrences” award, which is given “for the very best work that New England newspapers produce each year,” and in October, 2015, her story, “LD 1750: A study in how special interests get their way in the Maine Legislature,” won first place for investigative reporting in the Maine Press Association’s annual competition.
+Schalit’s stories for the Center have four times won the “Publick Occurrences” award, which is given “for the very best work that New England newspapers produce each year,” and in October 2015 her story, “LD 1750: A study in how special interests get their way in the Maine Legislature,” won first place for investigative reporting in the Maine Press Association’s annual competition.

-While Schalit has contributed to almost every story published by the Center, she has developed a specialty in energy and legislative and executive branch ethics.
+While Schalit contributed to almost every story published by the Center prior to her retirement from it in 2017, she has developed a specialty in energy and legislative and executive branch ethics.

-Schalit has two grown children and lives in Hallowell, Maine, with her husband, John Christie.
+Schalit has two grown children and lives in Gloucester, Massachusetts, with her husband, John Christie.